-The device goes with you wherever you go, and monitors VOC, carbon monoxide, humidity and temperature.
-At the moment, the device takes reading every second which means the battery life is about 6-7 hours.
-A future firmware update will extend this to up to two weeks by taking readings less often.
+Atmotube goes with you wherever you go, and monitors VOC, carbon monoxide, humidity and temperature.
+At the moment, it takes reading every second which means the battery life is about 6-7 hours.
+Unfortunately, we are still waiting for a forthcoming firmware update will extend this to up to two weeks by taking readings less often.

 All real-time measurements are accessible from the app on your mobile phone – together with your personal Air Score that motivates you to avoid the most polluted places and live healthier.
 The app also displays a map with all your readings and readings from other Atmotube users around the world.

 One of the problems with smart air quality monitors is that you typically need to open up an accompanying smartphone app to view the readings.
 AirVisual does away with that, and instead provides a built-in, always-on 5-inch screen which you can use to check the readings at a glance.

 Detecting everything from bacteria to, humidity, temperature, PM2.5 concentration and CO2, you’ll also receive real-time alerts right on your device.
 The device was designed according to medical-grade standards to specially benefit those who suffer from asthma, COPD, lung cancer and high blood pressure.